danrot/master-thesis/05_conclusion.md

 it contains an garbage collection option, which allows to define at which age content should be archived into index files.
-These files are only storing the difference between different versions, and therefore save a lot of space on the hard drive.This would also be an interesting option for PHPCR.
+These files are only storing the difference between different versions, and therefore save a lot of space on the hard drive.
+This would also be an interesting option for PHPCR.

 [^26]: <https://groups.google.com/forum/#!topic/symfony-cmf-devs/PDS5wDt8IxM>